Acrobatic gymnastics: Competitions

 Acrobatic gymnastics is part of the World Games, and it is also included in the European Games as well as having a dedicated Acrobatic Gymnastics World Championships held in even numbered years (known as World Sports Acrobatics Championships prior to 2006), and continental or region championships in odd numbered years.
-For example, the 28th Acrobatic Gymnastics European Championships were held in Rzeszow, Poland in October 2017.
+For example, the 28th Acrobatic Gymnastics European Championships were held in Rzeszów, Poland, in October 2017.

 There are also numerous national, state, and regional competitions that are held in each country.
 Local and regional competitions often form the qualification stages required to compete at national championships.
 There is no requirement from the FIG for gymnasts to have qualified through their own national championships to compete internationally, but local governing bodies will often make their national team selections based on performance at national competition.

 At the London 2012 Olympics, acrobatic partnerships were seen performing before the Olympic gymnastics' events, and during the opening and closing ceremonies.

 Gold, silver, and bronze medals are generally awarded in the usual fashion, although in some competitions, a minimum score is required to qualify for medals.

 The FIG defines four age groups for competitions, with gymnasts in the younger age categories performing more limited routines than those in older ones: